KMMythriGowda/AI_Blog_Generator/README.md

 Contributions are welcome!

-* Fork the repository and submit pull requests
+- Fork the repository
-* Open issues for bugs, suggestions, or improvements
+- Create a new branch
-* Maintain consistency with existing code structure
+- Submit a pull request

 ---